 The Power and Control wheel is a tool used in intimate partner violence support to show the ways that an abuser inflicts violence on those around them.
 We recreated it to show how power and control are weaponized in teen dating abuse – online and offline.

 If you would like a larger/PDF version, contact us here!

 Remember: You can take back power and control!
-Our specialized team has never been more devoted to helping you.
-We are fully staffed (working remotely) contact us here or call 646-666-8908 to schedule a case evaluation.
+Contact us here or call 646-666-8908 to schedule a case evaluation.